licarpen/aws-developer/README.md

 * controls inbound and outbound traffic www <-> EC2 Machine (act as firewall)
 * fundamental to troubleshooting network issues
 * inbound rules default to port 22 and no incoming traffic
-* outbound defaults to allowing ALL inbound traffic
+* outbound defaults to allowing ALL traffic
 * security groups can be attached to multiple instances and vice versa
 * locked down to region/VPC combination
 * best practice: maintain separate security group for SSH access